Senegal profile - Media

-Senegal has traditionally enjoyed one of the most unrestricted press climates in the region.
+Senegal has traditionally had one of the most unrestricted and diverse media scenes in the region.

 Radio is an influential medium.
 Commercial and community stations have mushroomed.

 There are nearly 20 daily newspapers.
-Foreign publications circulate freely and multichannel pay TV is readily available.
 BBC World Service (105.6 MHz) and Radio France Internationale are available on FM in Dakar.

-By December 2011 there were just under two million internet users (Internetworldstats.com).
+By 2016 there were 3.6 million internet users (Internetlivestats.com).
 Access is unrestricted.

 - Le Soleil - state-owned daily